fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

 ## Utilizing your playbook collections to train the solution

-By default, Fortinet Advisor is trained using the large collection of use cases available on the [FortiSOAR Content Hub](https://fortisoar.contenthub.fortinet.com/list.html).
+By default, FortiAI is trained using the large collection of use cases available on the [FortiSOAR Content Hub](https://fortisoar.contenthub.fortinet.com/list.html).

 Simultaneously, we recognize that every organization develops automated content according to its own style and naming practice.
-You can add your playbook collections to the Advisor's training set to have it speak your language when creating the playbook blocks.
+You can add your playbook collections to the FortiAI's training set to have it speak your language when creating the playbook blocks.

 <table>
     <th>NOTE</th>
     <td>To achieve better training results, the playbook collections used for training must have appropriate step names with clear descriptions.
-This is because the Advisor uses these to generate the response playbook and steps.
-Additionally, when asking Advisor to generate playbooks, it is recommended to use similar step names or keywords as those used in your trained playbook collections.
+This is because the FortiAI uses these to generate the response playbook and steps.
+Additionally, when asking FortiAI to generate playbooks, it is recommended to use similar step names or keywords as those used in your trained playbook collections.
 For example, if 'Indicators' are used in step names, then do not use 'IOCs'.</td>
 </table>

 Use the following steps to update the training using your playbook collections: